7linso/local-bite-backend/README.md

 # tech stack
 - express
-- mongoose (mongo) + cloudinary for storage
+- mongoose (mongodb) + cloudinary for storage
 - cors, cookie-parser, jsonwebtoken and bcryptjs for auth
-- node-geocoder i guess for geocoding
-- coming soon
+- i18n-iso-countries to get country codes

+# curr working on
+- endpoints for recipes (post, get, get all, delete, patch)

 # api testing

 i am using [**REST Client**](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension for vs code to easily test api endpoints directly from the `.rest` file

 # license
 MIT. do what you want